emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/README.md

+# Path Planning Highway Driving Project Term3-Project1

 ![](https://github.com/emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/blob/master/images/car2.png)

 # Introduction:

-Path planning in self-driving cars
-This is the general view of self-driving autonomous system integration :
-The blocks inside the container are the parts of the path planning procedure;
+The block daiagram below shows general view of self-driving autonomous system integration, The blocks inside the container are the parts of the path planning procedure.

 ![](https://github.com/emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/blob/master/images/image3.png)

 ## Prediction:

-We predict situations in over environment in order to get you to the destination safely and efficiently.
-For this project I had to build collision detection, that predicts a possible collision with two cars.
+The car transmits its location, along with its sensor fusion data, which estimates the location of all the vehicles on the same side of the road.

 ## Behavior planner takes input :
 •	map of the world,